 Men are discouraged from being alone with other women in professional settings, which means having their wives along for any meetings, and this mindset puts women in a perpetual state of sexual objectification.
-(Try to imagine the reverse, where a woman brings her husband along to a professional meeting with a man.)
-This is necessary, they say, because men are viewed as unable to control themselves with women (either she will seduce him or he will seduce her).
+(Try to imagine the reverse, where a woman brings her husband along to a professional meeting with a man.
+It seems silly.)
+But this is necessary, they say, because men are viewed as unable to control themselves with women (either she will seduce him or he will seduce her).
 There is no professionalism—even in an office setting she is still first and foremost, a sex object (rather than a person and a colleague).

 In marriage, she is expected to always keep her figure and be as physically attractive to her husband as possible.
-She is discouraged from withholding sex, as this would be seen as a “weapon” or a “punishment” to him during times of marital strain, making him vulnerable to the temptation of adultery or porn (read: if he cheats, it’s her fault for holding out).
+She is discouraged from withholding sex, as this would be seen as a “weapon” or a “punishment” to him during times of marital strain, making him vulnerable to the temptation of porn or adultery (read: if he cheats, it’s her fault for holding out).
 But when do these marriage books and speakers and seminars ever instruct the husband to remain physically attractive and to not withhold sex during conflict?
-Instead, the burden of healthy sexual relations in a marriage is placed squarely on the wife’s shoulders, first and foremost.
+Instead, the burden of healthy sexual relations in a marriage is placed squarely on the wife’s shoulders.